jku-win-dke/AISA-XMI-Mapper/README.md

 ### 3.1. mapper.xq

 The [mapper.xq](https://github.com/bastlyo/AISA-XMI-Mapper/blob/main/mapper.xq) is the main module of the mapper.
-The variable $config refering to the location of the configuration file needs to be set correctly.
-For each model specified in the configuration file, it delegates the extraction process to the extractor.xq, then it delegates the mapping process with the extracted model subset to the corresponding plugin, and finally writes the result to a file.
+The variable $config refering to the location of the configuration file needs to be set externally.
+For each model specified in the configuration file, it delegates the extraction process to the extractor.xq.
+After the extraction the mapper delegates the mapping process to the corresponding plugin, and finally writes the result to a file.

 ### 3.2. extractor.xq

-The [extractor.xq](https://github.com/bastlyo/AISA-XMI-Mapper/blob/main/extractor.xq) extracts a subset of UML classes and connectors from an XMI file based on the configuration file.
+The [extractor.xq](https://github.com/bastlyo/AISA-XMI-Mapper/blob/main/extractor.xq) extracts a subset of UML classes and connections from an XMI file based on the configuration file.
 The following steps are performed:

 1. Extracting the selected UML classes
-2. Recursive call of extraction:
+2. Extracting of corresponding UML classes and connections (recursive):
-	1. Extract outgoing connectors from the set of extracted UML classes
+	1. Extract outgoing connections from the set of selected and extracted UML classes
-	2. Extract UML classes with an ingoing connector from 2.1.
+	2. Extract UML classes with an ingoing connection from 2.1.
-	3. Extract UML classes which are association classes of connectors from 2.1.
+	3. Extract UML classes which are association classes of connections from 2.1.
-	4. Extract UML classes which are attributes of extracted UML classes
+	4. Extract UML classes which are attributes of selected and extracted UML classes
 	5. If connectorLevel="n":
 		1. If the extracted model subset increased in size, then add another cycle of extraction.
 		2. Otherwise, return the extracted model subset.
-	6. Else:
+	6. Otherwise:
 		1. If the extracted model subset increased in size and connectorLevel > 1, then add another cycle of extraction and reduce the connectorLevel by 1.
 		2. Otherwise, return the extracted model subset.

+In the end, the extracted model subset is returned to the mapper.xq.

 ### 3.3.
 Plugins

-[Plugins](https://github.com/bastlyo/AISA-XMI-Mapper/tree/main/plugins) are implementations of mapping semantics of different models.
+[Plugins](https://github.com/bastlyo/AISA-XMI-Mapper/tree/main/plugins) are implementations of different models' mapping semantics.
 Each plugin is a XQuery module with the task to map a given model subset to an RDFS/SHACL document.
-There is no one fits all mapping approach!
+We use different plugins for different models because there is no one fits all mapping approach.
 For example, stereotypes or attributes may have different meanings or may be used differently in different models.
 By default, the following plugins are available:

 1. aixm_5-1-1.xq for AIXM 5.1.1
 2. fixm_3-0-1_sesar.xq for FIXM 3.0.1 SESAR
 3. plain.xq for plain UML models (no consideration of stereotypes)

-The mapper can simply be extended by adding new plugins as XQuery modules to the plugin folder and by adding them to the plugin-choice in the mapper.xq (variable $mappedModel).
-A new plugin may be useful, if a model to-be mapped uses stereotypes differently than in previous models.
-In addition, a new plugin may also be useful, if an existing plugin needs to be adapated, e.g. different namespace or new meaning of a stereotype.
+The mapper can simply be extended by adding new plugins as XQuery modules to the plugin folder and by adding them to the delegation of the mapping process in the mapper.xq (variable $mappedModel).
+A new plugin may be useful, if a model needs to be mapped that uses stereotypes differently than in previous models.
+In addition, a new plugin may also be useful, if an existing plugin needs to be adapated, e.g. different namespaces or updating the meaning of a stereotype.

 ### 3.3.1. utilities.xq

-The [utilities.xq](https://github.com/bastlyo/AISA-XMI-Mapper/blob/main/plugins/utilities.xq) provides basic functionality for all other plugins.
+The [utilities.xq](https://github.com/bastlyo/AISA-XMI-Mapper/blob/main/plugins/utilities.xq) provides basic functionality used in the plugins.
 It provides two functions:

 1. Transform a sequence of elements to an RDF/XML list
-2. Find super elements of an element in a given model subset (optional: which are not from an certain stereotype)
+2. Find super classes of an class in a given model subset with two options:
+	1. Super elements are not from a certain stereotype
+	2. Call this function recursively to find all super classes of a class

 ### 3.3.2. aixm_5-1-1.xq